PremKarki128/MSR-II/README.md

 **Note:Acknowledgement for reproduction test**
 ```
 For observing how it works better to escape the preprocessing and training a model which is going to take a
-lot of time, so you can start from the Evaluation steps after downloading the preprocess datasets.
+lot of time, so you can start from the Evaluation steps after downloading the preprocess java-small dataset.
 ```
 - **Step 1: Creating Data Sets**
 The new data set is downloaded from the Authers given link wich need to preprocess.
 (Compressed: 408MB Extracted :2,4GB)